EU takes legal steps against Hungary over NGO law | DW | 18.02.2021

-The European Commission has given Hungary two months to change a law on foreign-funded civil organizations.
+The European Commission has given Hungary two months to change a law on foreign-funded civil organizations or face hefty fines.

 The law, introduced in 2017, requires NGOs that receive foreign donations above a certain amount to register with Hungarian authorities